ndobrosa/JPACRUDProject/README.md

 Once the user is satisfied with the changes, they can press the edit player button which will display the new information.

+#### Removing a player
+On the same pages that give user the option to update the player, the user can also choose to remove a player which will delete the entry from the database.
+A confirmation or an error is displayed once delete button is pressed.

 ### Building Blocks
 The database holds a number of NBA players in a "Player" table.
 The table has the following fields: